A nearly pristine star from the Large Magellanic Cloud

-The detailed chemical abundances of the whole sample are shown in \ref{fig:boxplot}, highlighting \umpstar and the 3D NLTE analyses for \caffaustar and \kellerstar.
-The background sample is shown as a boxplot, where the carbon abundances have evolutionary corrections applied\cite{Placco2014} but the other elements are kept as 1D LTE. \umpstar has the lowest carbon abundance of any star known, which along with its very low iron abundance is what makes it the most metal-poor star currently known.
+The detailed chemical abundances of the whole sample in 1D LTE are shown in \ref{fig:boxplot}, highlighting \umpstar, \caffaustar, and \kellerstar.
+We use 1D LTE here as NLTE and 3D analyses are not available for the vast majority of stars, but we apply evolutionary corrections to carbon\cite{Placco2014}.
+The background sample is shown as a boxplot for each element. \umpstar has one of the lowest carbon abundances of any star known, which along with its very low iron abundance is what makes it the most metal-poor star currently known.
 It also has the second-lowest Sr and Ba abundances known. \kellerstar has lower abundances of almost every element including the lowest Fe abundance known, but it has such high C (and O\cite{Bessell2015}) abundances that its total metallicity is quite high $\logzzsun = -2.7$. \caffaustar is a relatively faint and ultra-metal poor dwarf star, so fewer elements are available but enough have been measured to determine a strong metallicity upper limit and abundance pattern\cite{Caffau2012,Lagae2023,Caffau2024}.
-Especially notable is that it has a very low Na and Mg abundance, which can be attributed to either an explosion of a relatively low-mass star ($10-20 M_\odot$)\cite{Lagae2023} or surface pollution from the interstellar medium\cite{Caffau2024}.
+Especially notable is that it has a very low Na and Mg abundance, which has been attributed to either an explosion of a relatively low-mass star ($10-20 M_\odot$)\cite{Lagae2023} or surface pollution from the interstellar medium\cite{Caffau2024}.
 We emphasize that not all core-collapse supernovae must produce high [Mg/Fe] ratios; the Mg production correlates strongly with a star's initial mass and can be low for the lowest mass core collapse supernovae\cite{Jeena2024}.